-Three years into legalization, the globally renowned mecca for cannabis cultivation and culture, Humboldt County, CA has about nine times as many notices to abate the nuisance of illegal cannabis cultivation as the County has in cannabis cultivation permits–thirteen times that if you include the 470 abatement warning letters.
+Three years into legalization, the globally renowned mecca for cannabis cultivation and culture, Humboldt County, CA has more notices to abate and warnings for the alleged nuisance of cannabis cultivation as it has in parcels lawfully allowed to cultivate.

-According to Executive Secretary Susan Lippre of the Humboldt County Planning and Building Department, as of February 2020, there are only 111 cannabis cultivation related permits on file for Humboldt County (this includes RRR’s-moving cultivation sq. ftg. to another parcel essentially, often those who have permits already).
-And 111 cultivation permits does not mean that there are 111 permitted cultivators.
+According to Executive Secretary Suzanne Lippre of the Humboldt County Planning and Building Department, as of February 2020, there are only about 450 cannabis cultivation related permits on file for Humboldt County (this includes RRR’s-moving cultivation sq. ftg. to another parcel essentially, often those who have permits already).
 A number of permits belong to the same owner.
 For instance, one person and their related business holds at least eleven of the cannabis cultivation and other related permits.
 (Note: there are more applicants who have yet to finish the process and even some who finished the process since we filed our freedom of information request but, for this story, we’re using the numbers of fully permitted as of February of this year.)

 Most of the 2500 permit applicants have abandoned their applications, some have since been abated, and others have fled the area leaving behind empty homesteads and forcing many small non-cannabis businesses to close or cut back as the money from those farms no longer feed the economic engine of Humboldt County.